BreakEven+™ • Estimation Stack • FALIB®

 Transparent breakeven is not just about what is included.
 It is about what is not counted twice.

 True transparency solves this by making every layer visible.
-The question is not simply “Did we include enough?”
-The question is also “Did we place it in the correct stream, at the correct layer, on the correct base, without recovering it twice?”
-That is where disciplined structure creates confidence.
+The question is not only, “Did we include enough?”
+It is also, “Did we place it in the correct stream, at the correct layer, on the correct base, without recovering it twice?”

 What Real-Time Transparency Changes